Bartering is an ancient tradition that goes back to the times before money even existed.

 What’s on my Bookshelf was also founded in 2006.

-Trading seems to be based around a point’s system.
+Trading seems to be based on a point system.
 For every five books listed, you receive one credit.
 Books on the site are assigned a point value.

 So, some books on the site are worth more points than others, and you can put the points you get towards the book you’re looking for.